altayeb1980/money-transfer/README.md

 In order to run the application type the following:

 java -jar  target/money-transfer-1.0.0.jar server application.yml

-The application run on port 9090
+The application will be run on port 9090

 # How to use the application